Road Safety

 • Avoid excessive alcohol consumption.

-• Cycle on the street, not on the footpath.
+• Cycle on the street, or in designated cycle lanes, not on footpaths.

 • Cycle on the left hand side of the road, going with the flow of traffic.